FastAPI 102: Async vs Sync, What Actually Happens

 All of this happened on ONE thread.

-This is why async is powerful for I/O-bound work.
-While waiting for the database, you're not burning a thread — the thread is handling other requests.
+This is why async shines on I/O-bound work.
+While you wait for the database, you aren't burning a thread.
+The thread is handling other requests.

 What actually happens with async def

 When you define a route with async def, FastAPI calls it as a coroutine directly on the event loop.
-No thread pool, no overhead — just the event loop running your code until it hits an await, at which point it yields and handles other work.
+No thread pool, no executor hop.
+The event loop runs your code until it hits an await, at which point it yields and picks up other work.

 import httpx